arthurchoung/imap-mh/README.md

 This uses IMAP IDLE, waits for an EXISTS message, then exits.

+## Notes

+This is a rather quick and dirty implementation.

+Things to do:

+* Flags
+* Send local changes to server

 ## Legal

 Copyright (c) 2020 Arthur Choung.
 All rights reserved.